VisionRetro/RetroPoint/README.md

 -> enabling even non-technical team members to contribute to the development process

 #### Accelerate the development timeline
 -> we can gain competitive advantage in the market quicker and focus on other non-tech stuff as well.
+Growth product and gain exposure

 #### Let’s talk the reason why it can Improved User Engagement: